DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

   Find out what to include in your teacher training application, how the process works and when to apply.
 related_content:
-    Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" 7 things to include in your teacher training application : "/blog/7-things-to-include-in-your-teacher-training-application"
+    Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider" Prepare for your teacher training interview: "/how-to-apply-for-teacher-training/teacher-training-interview" My first week as a trainee teacher: "/blog/my-first-week-as-a-trainee-teacher"
-    Application tips from a teacher training provider : "/blog/application-tips-from-a-teacher-training-provider"
 date: "2021-06-24"
 keywords:
   - adviser